frame-lang/frame-docs/getting_started/machine_block.rst

     ##

 As we can see above, a message selector is a message name enclosed in pipe characters - **|sayHello|**.
 In this event handler there are no statements - it simply returns using the return token **^**.
+We will address printing in the next article.

 Event handlers contain the
 code for the behavior that should be executed in response to an event.
 The simplest event handlers